 Clinical Pastoral Education (CPE) is a professional clinical education for ministry with people in crisis.
 Most accredited centers are located in hospitals, but some CPE programs reside in other settings: hospice care, long-term care facilities, prisons, congregations, etc. CPE is not required for the MDiv or MASC degrees, but it is required by some denominations and conferences as part of their ordination requirements, including the Unitarian Universalist Association.
 CPE is a significant and usually necessary training for persons interested in becoming chaplains.

-For community-based field education and CPE, contact Rev. Christopher Schelin, Director of Contextual Education
+For community-based field education and CPE, contact Rev. Dr. Christopher Schelin, Director of Contextual Education

-For congregation-based field education, contact Rev. Tera Little.
+For congregation-based field education, contact Rev. Tera Landers.